Advice on Crafting a Strong, Compelling Solo Exhibition Proposal

 - Use simple language and avoid jargon and buzzwords.
 Does your proposal pass the "Mom Test"?
 Could your mom read and understand it?

 - Start with a strong, clear sentence that succinctly articulates your idea.

 - Write directly, and avoid passive and future tense (to be/will be).
 “The exhibition addresses xyz.” vs. “The exhibition seeks to address xyz.”

 - Be specific when writing about your work.
 Don’t write about your practice generally, write about a specific project or artwork that you want to use, and make a clear, compelling case for its inclusion.

 - Clearly describe the exhibition plan: ie. how will viewers experience the work?
 Think about the scale of the gallery space.
 We strongly recommend you come see the space before submitting your application or visit our Vimeo channel for video documentation of past exhibitions.

 - Ask questions.
-If a part of your proposal hinges on something related to the space: hanging from the ceiling, or building a false floor, or painting everything black, send us a short email asking if it’s possible, and we’re happy to let you know.
+If a part of your proposal hinges on something related to the space: eg. hanging from the ceiling or building a false floor, send us a short email asking if it’s possible, and we’re happy to let you know.
 Proposals are often rejected because they aren’t realistic for our space.